 Before providing personal information to you or another person on your behalf, we may ask for proof of identity and sufficient information about your interactions with us that we can locate your personal information.

 The accuracy of your personal information is important to us.
 If any of the personal information we hold about you is inaccurate or out of date, please get in contact with us and let us know.

 Right to request erasure

-You have the right to ask us to delete or remove personal information where there is no good reason for us continuing to process it.
+You have the right to ask us to delete or remove personal information where there is no good reason for us to continue to process it.
 You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing (see below).

 Right to object to processing

 You have the right to object to the processing of your personal information where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
-You also have the right to object where we are processing your personal information for direct marketing purposes.
+You also have the right to object to where we are processing your personal information for direct marketing purposes.

 Right to request the restriction of processing

-You may ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.
+You may ask us to suspend the processing of personal information about you, for example, if you want us to establish its accuracy or the reason for processing it.